Lead Poisoning

 - Abatement of building-based (residential) lead hazards by removal, encapsulation, or enclosure of lead-containing structures

-- Lead adversely affects many organ systems including neurologic, hematologic, GI, renal, and reproductive.
+- Lead adversely affects many organ systems including neurologic, hematologic, gastrointestinal (GI), renal, and reproductive.

-- Many toxic effects result from inhibition of enzymes involved in heme biosynthesis, as the electropositive metal binds to negatively charged sulfhydryl groups on active sites of δ-aminolevulinic acid dehydratase (ALAD), ferrochelatase, porphobilinogen synthase, coproporphyrinogen oxidase, and other enzymes.
+- Many toxic effects result from inhibition of enzymes involved in heme biosynthesis, as lead binds to sulfhydryl groups on active sites of δ-aminolevulinic acid dehydratase (ALAD), ferrochelatase, porphobilinogen synthase, coproporphyrinogen oxidase, and other enzymes.

-- Divalent lead also acts competitively with calcium in various biologic systems.
+- Lead acts competitively with calcium and also interacts with other voltage-gated cation channels in various biologic systems.

-- Because the developing, immature CNS is susceptible to toxic effects of lead, the neuropsychological effects of lead poisoning on fetuses/young children are of particular concern.
+- Because the developing, immature central nervous system (CNS) is susceptible to toxic effects of lead, the neuropsychologic effects of lead poisoning on fetuses/young children are of particular concern.
 Even relatively low BLLs are associated with IQ deficits, attention-related behaviors, and poor academic achievement.

 There's more to see -- the rest of this topic is available only to subscribers.